-It was a great season for ospreys this year.
+Last year was a great season for ospreys.
+Ospreys reached a historic milestone of over 500 nesting pairs!
+Over 750 young were produced with above average productivity.
 The live view from this nest captured the annual life cycle of a nesting pair that successfully produced three young.
+Read full results in the 2013 Osprey Project Newsletter.

-Conserve Wildlife Foundation of New Jersey has installed a high resolution, wireless camera on an osprey nest at Edwin B. Forsythe National Wildlife Refuge in Oceanville, NJ.
+The camera you're watching was installed by Conserve Wildlife Foundation of New Jersey staff and volunteers in the spring of 2013.
+It is a high resolution, wireless camera on this osprey nest at Edwin B. Forsythe National Wildlife Refuge in Oceanville, NJ.
 The purpose of this camera is to engage the public in osprey protection and to educate them about the challenges to osprey recovery.
 The live feed is broadcast here 24/7 during the nesting season for ospreys from March through August.
-We are also developing an educational program that will be used to educate the public about ospreys, their threats, recovery efforts, and ways people can help, which includes the creation of a tri-fold brochure and a coloring book for children.
+This year we're working on developing an educational program that will be used to educate the public about ospreys, their threats, recovery efforts, and ways people can help, which includes the creation of a tri-fold brochure and a coloring book for children.

 The use of this camera will also be used to help identify the breeding pair of ospreys by their leg bands (if they can be read).
 This information will help us determine their site fidelity, age, and migration routes.
 It will also be used to gain more useful information on the use of trash as nesting material and its link to their reproductive success.
-We also plan to develop a detailed installation guide with the tools and resources for other land managers and biologists to install this same type of remote camera system at other locations.
+We also plan to develop a detailed installation guide with the tools and resources for other land managers and biologists to install this same type of remote camera system at other locations, which is in the works.

 Our goal is to increase awareness and protection of ospreys in New Jersey.